-- Aim to eat 2 pieces of fruit and at least 3 serves of vegetables (about a cup full per serve) - eat different colours and types of fruit and veg, as they all contain different nutrients
+- Aim to eat 2 pieces of fruit and at least 5 serves of vegetables and salad daily (about a cup full per serve) - eat different colours and types of fruit and veg, as they all contain different nutrients

-We all need about 1 g of protein per kilo of body weight per day and it’s best to include some protein with each meal.
+We need 1 g of protein per kilo of body weight per day (eg 70kg person requires 70g protein) and it’s best to include some protein with each meal.
 This roughly equates to a portion size of protein to be about the size of your palm for main meals, and half your palm size for snacks.
-Sources include:
+Protein sources include:

-- beans (legumes) including lentils, kidney beans, lima beans, baked beans and soy products including tofu
+- beans (legumes) including lentils, kidney beans, lima beans, baked beans and soy including tofu and tempeh

 - nuts and seeds